 The recent Cape Town Science Week which ran from 07-10 August 2017 showcased some of the most interesting innovations and educational tools available in the science, technology, engineering and mathematics (STEM) fields.
-One of the organisations that attended was e² Young Engineers, a franchise company that combines more than 200 different lessons in STEM basics with Lego® and K’nex® models.
+One of the organisations that attended was e² Young Engineers, a franchise company that combines more than 200 different lessons in STEM basics with our very own building blocks and K’nex® models.
 It’s an edutainment approach to teaching kids about STEM and is designed to inspire them to get more involved in these disciplines.

 e² Young Engineers franchises across the Western Cape got involved in the expo and created practical activities for attendees to enjoy.
 For the more than 40 schools and their pupils, the demonstrations and hands-on opportunities to play around with the tools were fascinating.
 The Glenbridge Special Needs School saw learners of various disabilities, from autism to visual/hearing impairment, take part in the e² Young Engineers demonstrations as well.
 These lessons are designed to allow for learners of all ages and abilities to engage with STEM and the children all had a wonderful time.

 “We really enjoyed the opportunity to spend time with the students and show them how the Young Engineers lessons work,” says Carmen Caswell, e² Young Engineers Cape Town South.
 “We also held a competition which gave all the schools and classes who attended a Young Engineers session the opportunity to win a full experience at their school.
 We only had 30 minutes per group of students at the expo so this will give the winning class or school a chance to really get stuck into STEM.”